 The most interesting part, however, is the contents of the extensions element.
 The plugin uses the bundledColorScheme extension point to specify a path, from the root of the .jar file, to a bundled color scheme, and this points to our exported color scheme.

 While the user interface doesn’t support this, the bundledColorScheme extension point can be used multiple times, so a plugin can include more than one color scheme, with all of the schemes appearing in the drop down for the user to choose.
 This isn’t supported by the user interface, but the generated plugin can be manually altered, and used as a starting point for creating a plugin that does contain multiple schemes, or even other functionality from other extension points.

 Turning to the other file in the .jar, if we take a look into this, we can see that it’s a standard .icls file, even though it has a .xml extension.

 <option name="FONT_SCALE" value="1.0" />

 <option name="EDITOR_LIGATURES" value="true" />

 <option name="EFFECT_TYPE" value="5" />

-Exporting a colour scheme as a plugin is a very easy way to export your colour scheme – just as easily as for a standalone .icls file.
-But it gives you a much richer means of distributing your colour scheme – as a plugin, with all of the benefits – ease of sharing on the Plugins Repository, appearing in the search in the Plugins preference, and best of all, notification and ease of install when you push a new version.
-If you have a custom colour scheme, give it a go!
+Exporting a color scheme as a plugin is a very easy way to export your color scheme – just as easily as for a standalone .icls file.
+But it gives you a much richer means of distributing your color scheme – as a plugin, with all of the benefits – ease of sharing on the Plugins Repository, appearing in the search in the Plugins preference, and best of all, notification and ease of install when you push a new version.
+If you have a custom color scheme, give it a go!